-Breast reconstruction is surgery to create a new breast in place of a breast that has been removed (mastectomy).
+Breast reconstruction is surgery to create a new breast shape in place of a breast that has been removed (mastectomy).
 A breast mound is created that comes as close as possible to the shape and look of a natural breast.

-The surgery may be done to reconstruct either 1 breast (unilateral) or both breasts (bilateral).
+The surgery may be done to reconstruct either one breast (unilateral) or both breasts (bilateral).
 The goal of the surgery is to create a breast mound that matches the opposite breast.
 If both breasts have been removed, the goal of the surgery is to create both breast mounds about the size of the woman’s natural breasts.

 The decision to have breast reconstruction is a personal one.
 It depends on how you think you will feel after a mastectomy.
 If you think you would feel uncomfortable with a flat chest or wearing a false breast (prosthesis), you may want to consider breast reconstruction.
 If you don’t want to have any more surgeries, you may not want to do it.

 If you’re thinking of having breast reconstruction, talk with your doctor about it before you have your mastectomy.
-Your doctor can tell you whether reconstruction is an option for you.
+Your doctor can tell you if reconstruction is an option for you.
 And he or she can tell you what type of reconstructive surgery might work best for you.

 Your doctor will talk with you about factors that can affect whether the surgery will work for you.
 These include: